We have classes for all ages and levels of experience. Browse our course catalog, or register now!

 Prerequisites: Open to all students.
 Writing 1 Immersion must be completed before taking Writing 2 Immersion, etc.

 Specialty Immersions are courses in a particular topic often with special guest instructors.
 The Specialty Immersions run concurrently with our regular Improv and Writing Immersions.
 These are available as half-day or full-day sessions depending on the course.
+A full schedule of Specialty Immersions is available during our Summer sessions and will be added here as they become available.

 Specialty Immersions Tuition: Each course is priced individually.
 Check the course details for pricing.
+Registration for all Immersion sessions ends at noon Central time on the Friday before the session begins.